-The SATA drives are mounted in drive carriers to simplify their installation and removal from the chassis.
+The drives are mounted in drive carriers to simplify their installation and removal from the chassis.
 These carriers also help promote proper airflow for the drives.
 For this reason, even empty carriers without hard drives installed must remain in the chassis.

-Mounting a SATA Drive in a Drive Carrier
+Installing a Hard Drive into a Carrier